Space Jam: Backgrounds

 The design of the stadium was heavily dictated by that of the film's many characters, and it was such a long process that it went through 94 revisions, explained Cinesite digital effects supervisor Carlos Arguello: "Tasmanian Devil was brown so we couldn't have a wooden brown upper level, and there were so many colorful characters, and Michael Jordan and everybody had to look good in all the scenes."

 For scenes that take place in the stadium, shortcuts were made.
 For crane shots of the crowd of 15,000 people in the final basketball sequence, it was created with live-action extras, cloned animated crowd members, and a few computer-generated characters walking around the aisles in the stadium.
 When these shots involved camera movements, a few 2D extras were animated to reflect the angle of the camera, but much lighting was added to distract from the crowd, thus minimizing this work.
 The reflections of the floor on the gym were also "fake[d]" as raytracing would've meant rendering it for four days per a few frames.

+The Gremlin from the cartoon Falling Hare was planned to appear in the crowd, but was cut because the filmmakers did not fully own the rights to him at the time.

 Characters

 Abbate suggested the hurried workflow of the animators bled into the character animation, resulting in a quick-witted style the Looney Tunes cartoons are most known for.

 Although the animators had to work with almost 100 characters, they were the most focused on Bugs and Daffy not only because they were principal characters, but also because they were the most recognizable Warner Bros. characters to general audiences.
-Sculpting was incorporated the most on Bugs and Lola, including in "beauty shots" or sequences where Bugs and Lola are together.
+Sculpting was incorporated the most on Bugs and Lola, including in "beauty shots" or sequences where they are together.
 Perkins conceived the idea of the villains being secondary colors, as the main Looney Tunes were either primary colors, black, or brown.

 There was extensive experimentation with motion blur with the 2D characters, particularly Tweety; as Simon Eves explained, "The workflow was that an artist would track some specific points on the sequence of 2D character-on-black that came from the animation house, and I think it was able to take a basic roto shape as well, and then it would generate an interpolated motion vector field which could be applied as a variable directional blur.
 The field would deform based on the relative motion of the tracking points on the camera, to produce more accurate blur as the character deformed."